SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - CF egg whites as polishing the ground floor of house: the house itself is originally a place of togetherness => DA Factory floor as gloomy after family is seperated (no longer has the polish of egg whites)
 - CG "eggs" were broken but omlet was burnt (having achived no avail) when Comrad Pile brought down the picle factory/family

-Bottles contain
+Bottles contain emotions
 - BA Baby Kochamma drinks weak gruel instead of water (seeking to gain small gains by taking the wastewater of rice cooking)
-- BC humiliation/undue sense of male responsibilty lead Estha to "balance on bottles"
+- BC humiliation/undue sense of male responsibilty lead Estha to "balance on bottles" — work above emotions?
 - BB Industrial botteling machine for sealing bottles leads to financial slide

 Bottling emotions leads to downfall!!